home | what's new | other sitescontact | about

 your best friend 'forever, in blue jeans'

-But he is so missing out, has no idea.
+But he is missing out.

 We've just described the true goddess, the real to-die-for dream girl, the multi-faceted font of blessing, the wellspring of every secret wish he's ever had, that is the classic "girl next door" ideal, with her effortless beauty, grace, and unalloyed spirit: never flirtatious, never calculating, never disingenuous, "what you see is what you get" -- you might not always like what she says, but you can count on her to be honest and always on your side -- open-hearted, unguarded, without hidden agenda, perky and playful, a trusted confidante and advisor, your best friend "forever, in blue jeans."